StephenABoyd/Farm-Info/planting.md

 - Monitor paddocks for bare spots, pulled tillers, or low crowns.
 - Adjust rotation frequency or reduce herd density if seedlings stressed.
 - Use tall tannin forages strategically for parasite control.
+- Frost-seeding small-seeded species in late winter/early spring is an effective way to supplement your stand.

 ---